The Bankrate promise

 How does bankruptcy affect your credit?

-Both chapters will bring your score down significantly in the beginning, but if you use this as a “fresh start” you should do so by committing to paying your new bills on time, every time and watching the use of any credit you may still have access to.
+Both chapter 7 and chapter 13 bankruptcies will bring your credit score down significantly in the beginning, but you can rebuild your score within a few years if you take on good financial habits.
+You can revive your score by paying your new bills on time, every time and watching the use of any credit you still have access to.
 If you start out with a credit score of 700 or higher, point losses of up to 200 are not uncommon with a bankruptcy.
 If your score is 680 or less, you are probably looking at a loss of 130 to 150 points.

-However, the effect of a bankruptcy often goes beyond these devastating hits to your credit report and score.
+The effect of a bankruptcy often goes beyond these devastating hits to your credit report and score.
 Having a bankruptcy on your file can be a red flag to potential landlords and employers and could even impact your insurance rates.
-This is to say nothing of the emotional toll it may cause.
-That’s why you need to be really sure this is the right thing to do—it may be, but just be sure.

 Tighten your budget